 About

-A Tribe Called Black is a grassroots organization and growing community of Black and Latinx individuals - learning, connecting, healing and building cultural wealth by prioritizing the experiences of persons of color.
+A Tribe Called Black is a grassroots organization and growing community, that is prioritizing Black and Brown individuals - learning, connecting, healing and building cultural wealth by prioritizing the experiences of persons of color.

 Ebony, Founder & Chief Trainer